oracle-livelabs/apex/ai-interactive-report-lab/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

     ![Open the replenishment report](images/open-replenishment-report.png)

-2. In the report search bar, enter *Show only open replenishment alerts* and submit the prompt.
+2. In the report search bar, enter *Show only open replenishment alerts* and hit enter.

     ![Enter the open alerts prompt](images/enter-open-alerts-prompt.png)